3neti/ayuda-docs/docs/governance.md

 ## Multi-Stakeholder Governance Model

-SADP employs a collaborative governance structure that balances operational efficiency with robust oversight.
+UDDF employs a collaborative governance structure that balances operational efficiency with robust oversight.

 ## Governance Entities and Roles